 The first all-women cycling club in Australasia was the Atalanta Cycle Club, started in Christchurch in 1892.
 Suffrage campaigner Kate Sheppard and dress reformer Alice Burn were members of the club, which organised picnics, day trips and longer tours.
 Women’s clubs became synonymous with the emancipation they sought.

 Stones for cyclists

 The women of Christchurch’s Atalanta Cycling Club attracted hostility when they wore ‘bloomers’ or knickerbockers on their outings.
 People shouted abuse and sometimes threw stones.
 The first captain, Blanche Lough, sometimes got her brother to accompany the group as a result.
 In 1893 the club decided to revert to skirts for cycling, but that rule was relaxed as the controversial ‘dress reform’ garments became more acceptable.

-With the increasing numbers of cyclists on urban streets came inevitable conflict with pedestrians and other road users.
+The increasing numbers of cyclists on urban streets inevitably came into conflict with pedestrians and other road users.
 Local authorities responded with legislation, including by-laws against ‘scorching’ – cycling fast on city streets.
 A 1900 Christchurch by-law said cyclists must have a bell and, for night riding, a light, and must not ride on footpaths, no-handed, or faster than 6 miles (10 kilometres) an hour in the central city.